IEEE Transactions on Circuits and Systems I: Regular Papers

 IEEE Transactions on Circuits and Systems I: Regular Papers (sometimes abbreviated IEEE TCAS-I) is a monthly peer-reviewed scientific journal covering the theory, analysis, design, and practical implementations of electrical and electronic circuits, and the application of circuit techniques to systems and to signal processing.
 It is published by the IEEE Circuits and Systems Society.
-The journal was established in 1952 and the editor-in-chief is Weisheng Zhao (Beihang University).
+The journal was established in 1952 and the editor-in-chief is Jose M. de la Rosa (Instituto de Microelectrónica de Sevilla).

-According to the Journal Citation Reports, the 2020 impact factor of the journal is 3.605.
+According to the Journal Citation Reports, the 2022 impact factor of the journal is 5.1.